Citizen's Guide to the Budget: Budget Terms

 • A type of performance measure that consists of the amount of resources allocated to a purpose, such as revenues or appropriations.
 Cases are also a form of inputs, such as the number of students or inmates.

-• Issued after the operating and capital budgets have been passed, the JCR lists each action (i.e., cuts, budget bill language, or increased spending for capital projects) adopted by the General Assembly as well as expressions of policy intent through committee narrative.
+• Issued after the operating and capital budgets have been passed, the Joint Chairmen’s Report lists each action (i.e., reductions, additions, budget bill language, or increased spending for capital projects) adopted by the General Assembly as well as information requests for agencies or expressions of policy intent through committee narrative.

 • The amount of spending for a program following legislative action on the budget (i.e., the budget is enacted).
 The legislative appropriation reflects the amount that each agency has to spend as of July 1, the first day of the fiscal year.